Characterizing the existence of a Borel complete expansion: Back and forth systems, sharp expansions and their flattenings

 Regardless of the size of $M$, there is a unique largest sharp back and forth system on $M$, which we denote by $\F_\infty$ and we let $\Msharp$ denote the canonical sharp expansion $(M,\F_\infty)$.
-To describe $\F_\infty$ we recall Karp's notion of back-and-forth equivalence of structures.
+To describe $\F_\infty$ we recall Karp's notion of back-and-forth equivalence (equivalently, $L_{\infty,\omega}$-elementary equivalence) of structures.